nexiality/documentation/release/nexial-core-v2.4.changelog.md

   fixed formatting issue in data and script files.
 - Fixed issue of opening an output excel/execution report after execution even if `nexial.openResult` or `nexial.openExecutionReport` is `false`.
+- enforce no text-wrap on param values of a Nexial output

 #### Improvements
 - removed `java.awt.headless=true` from .commons.cmd|ssh in order to support Robot-based type key